JustinLaw64/meseport/README.md

 You can also add Mese to multiple sides in such a way to go in diagonal directions!
 However, Mese on opposing sides cancel each other.

-Sneak-punching the gold block will allow it to be dug normally.
+* Sneak-punching the gold block will allow it to be dug without being teleported.

-If Mineclone2 is installed, this mod will instead use gold blocks and Redstone blocks for teleportation.
+* If MineClone2 is the base game, gold blocks and Redstone blocks will be used as a substitute for gold and Mese blocks.

-If neither of these mods are is not installed, another mod will need to use meseport's API to set what nodes it uses.
+* If the default mod isn't present and MineClone2 isn't the base game, another mod must use Meseport's API to set its nodes.

+### License: CC0

 ## API

-``meseport.register_actionblock(node_name)`` - A method that sets a particular node type to trigger a meseport teleport when punched.
-When the default mod is installed it will automatically be called with ``meseport.register_actionblock("default:goldblock")``.
+``meseport.register_actionblock(node_name)`` - Sets a particular node type to trigger a Meseport teleport when punched.
+When the default mod is installed it will automatically be called on `default:goldblock`.

 ``meseport.unregister_actionblock(node_name)`` - The opposite of the above, unregisters a particular node type and restores its old behaviour.